breml/rootcerts/README.md

   embedded root certificates.
 * Do not include this package in any library package.
 This package should only be included in package main of programs.

+The functionality of this package is proposed for inclusion into the Go standard library in [#43958](https://github.com/golang/go/issues/43958).

 ## Usage

 To use this package, simply import in your program.